Troubleshooting Service Account Migration Issues

 Services must be identified on all computers before service accounts are migrated

 If you identify services on servers using the Service Account Migration Wizard after user migration has taken place, the configuration of these services with the migrated account and password information will fail.
 To configure these services you have to rerun the user migration.

-If you are running service account migration at a computer that is running Windows Server 2008 or Windows Vista and it is taking much longer than expected, you might increase performance by enabling a Windows Firewall exception for Remote Service Management on the computer that is being used.
-For more information, see the following procedure.
+You might increase performance by enabling a Windows Firewall exception for Remote Service Management on the computer that is being used.

 Open Control Panel (Classic View), and then open Windows Firewall.

 Make sure that the Remote Service Management check box is selected.